I am ready to join AEP!

 Even if you are not interested in sustainability from a global perspective take advantage of the opportunity to save energy, water and waste and reduce your operating costs.

-- Read through this information and fill out the "Cultural Facility or Venue" application form.
-Fax or Mail it to the address listed along with the 2 Year Certification Fee.
+- Read through this information and fill out the "Sign up" application form.

 - After this first visit we will give you resources on where to acquire the materials needed for compliance.